BrianP8701/swarmstar/README.md

 The action and memory space are organized as trees for scalability, ease of navigation and just because it's intuitive to store things as a tree.
 It's like a file structure, or a book with chapters, sections etc. Trees are scalable because retrieval within a tree is O(log n) time complexity.
 Additionally we need to utilize trees for the routers since we can't flood the router with every possible choice at once, but only a limited amount at a time.

 ### Action Space
+The action space is for searching for the right action to take

 ### Memory Space
+The memory space is for searching for the right memory/information to use.

+### Swarm Util Space
+The util space is for searching for the right util to use.